Blender - text with scanlines

 - lets animate something here!

 One thing I also noticed is that the vignetting effect is so subtle that it looks nice on main monitor.
-On the laptop I’m writing this explanation it’s barely noticable.
+On the laptop I’m writing this explanation it’s barely noticeable.